Boston–Edison Historic District: Original residents

-Other prominent Detroit businessmen lived in Boston–Edison during the early years of the neighborhood, including Sebastian S. Kresge (founder of the S.S.
+Other prominent Detroit businessmen lived in Boston–Edison neighborhood during the early years of the neighborhood, including Sebastian S. Kresge (founder of the S.S.
 Kresge Company—later Kmart), Benjamin Siegel (founder of a major early clothing store), and J. L. Webber (nephew of J. L. Hudson).
-Other notable early residents included conductor Ossip Gabrilowitsch and his wife Clara Clemens, Detroit Tigers owner Frank Navin, Detroit Tigers player Ty Cobb (on nearby Atkinson Avenue at Third), historian Clarence M. Burton, and Rabbi Leo M. Franklin.
+Additional notable early residents included conductor Ossip Gabrilowitsch and his wife Clara Clemens, Detroit Tigers owner Frank Navin, Detroit Tigers player Ty Cobb (who lived on nearby Atkinson Avenue at Third), historian Clarence M. Burton, and Rabbi Leo M. Franklin.

-During the early history of Boston–Edison, three factors influenced the character of the community.
-First was a tendency for employees and business associates to live in a cluster, as early associates of Henry Ford did.
+In the early history of Boston–Edison, three factors influenced the character of the community.
+The first factor was the tendency for employees and business associates to live in a cluster, similar to early associates of Henry Ford did.
 In addition, six employees of S.S.
 Kresge lived in the neighborhood.
-Secondly, was the tendency of several family members to live in close range.
+The second factor was the tendency of several family members to live in close range.
 In addition to the four Fisher brothers (a fifth brother, Frederic, lived in the adjacent Arden Park-East Boston neighborhood), a number of Benjamin Siegel's relatives lived in the neighborhood, as did a number of Wagner family members (owners of Wagner's bakery).
-A third factor was the construction of Henry Ford Hospital in 1915, only a mile south of the neighborhood.
+The third factor was the construction of Henry Ford Hospital in 1915, only a mile south of the neighborhood.
 Twenty-three physicians built homes in Boston–Edison.

 Education

 Residents are zoned to schools in the Detroit Public Schools district.
-Durfee K-8 and Loving and Thirkell elementary schools serve separate sections of the neighborhood for elementary school.
+Durfee K-8, Loving and Thirkell elementary schools serve separate sections of the neighborhood.
 All of Boston–Edison is zoned to Durfee K-8 for middle school.
 All residents are zoned to Central High School.

-Previously Hutchins Middle School served portions of Boston–Edison.
+In the past, portions of Boston–Edison were served by Hutchins Middle School.